Skip to content

 TCP sockets host RX buffers host→device stage, then gather (in-order stream)

-Each compute runs once per reorder window on a dedicated CUDA stream (shared with the reorder/gather kernel so the two serialize without an extra sync), with up to two kernels in flight (sync depth 2) to overlap GPU work with ingest.
+Each compute runs once per reorder window on a dedicated CUDA stream, shared with the reorder/gather kernel so the two serialize without an extra sync and compute overlaps ingest.
 The reorder window is sized so the contiguous buffer is ~8 MB on every backend, giving a comparable GPU working set across transports.
-GPU SM% is from nvidia-smi dmon across the run.
-Throughput is mean ± std over 3 reps, 30 s each.

 Where the data lives, per backend